US judge rejects challenge to Washington state law that could hold gun makers liable for shootings

 U.S. District Judge Mary K. Dimke rejected the lawsuit in a decision Friday, saying the organization had not established legal standing to challenge the measure.
 She noted that its members were neither being sued under the law nor had expressed an intent to violate its terms.

-“This law protects Washingtonians from gun violence by ensuring that gun industry members face real accountability when their irresponsible conduct harms our communities,” Democratic Attorney General Bob Ferguson said in a news release.
+“This law protects Washingtonians from gun violence by ensuring that gun industry members face real accountability when their irresponsible conduct harms our communities,” Democratic Attorney General Bob Ferguson, who is running for governor, said in a news release.

 The National Shooting Sports Foundation, based in Connecticut, did not immediately return a message seeking comment after business hours Friday.